-The Tennessee Arts Commission was awarded a $1M grant by the Centers for Medicare and Medicaid Services (CMS) through the Tennessee Department of Health (TDH) to implement a 3.5-year program, the Tennessee Person-Centered Music Program (TPCMP).
-This program runs from February 1, 2019 – June 30, 2022, and offers Tennessee nursing home residents, including those with dementia and Alzheimer’s, personalized music through digital devices to deliver individualized playlists to reduce medication usage and adverse behaviors while improving quality of life and health outcomes.
-The program is offered to all TN nursing homes, with approximately 147 nursing homes being reached during the course of the grant.
+The Tennessee Arts Commission was awarded a $1M grant by the Centers for Medicare and Medicaid Services (CMS) through the Tennessee Department of Health (TDH) to implement a 4.5-year program, the Tennessee Person-Centered Music Program (TPCMP).
+This program runs from February 1, 2019 – June 30, 2023, and offers Tennessee nursing home residents, including those with dementia and Alzheimer’s, personalized music through digital devices to deliver individualized playlists to reduce medication usage and adverse behaviors while improving quality of life and health outcomes.
+The program is offered to all TN nursing homes, with approximately 147 nursing homes to be reached during the course of the grant.
 Nursing homes must self-select into the program, sign a participation agreement, and train staff to participate.

 Outcomes for this project include: